Andy King (footballer, born 1988)

-Andrew Philip King (born 29 October 1988) is a professional footballer who plays as a central midfielder for EFL Championship club Bristol City.
+Andrew Philip King (born 29 October 1988) is a football coach and former professional player who played as a central midfielder.
+He is the first-team coach at Leicester City.

-He spent the majority of his career with Leicester City, making 379 appearances across all competitions and scoring 62 goals.
+He spent the majority of his playing career with Leicester City, making 379 appearances across all competitions and scoring 62 goals.
 He won the League One, Championship and Premier League titles in 2009, 2014 and 2016 respectively, making him the first and only player to win the top three divisions with the same team in the Premier League era.

 Born in England, King is a Wales international, qualifying through his grandfather.
 He made his international debut in 2009, and has gone on to earn 50 caps.
 He was part of the team that reached the semi-finals of UEFA Euro 2016.

 Early life

 King was born in Barnstaple, Devon on holiday and was brought up in Maidenhead, Berkshire.
 He attended Furze Platt Senior School and joined Chelsea when he was nine years old.
 After being released in 2004 when he was 15 years old, he joined the Leicester City youth academy.